Colonka/decimal/README.md

 ## Instruction for running

+Include s21_decimal.h in your file and link libs21_decimal.a while compilation of your source files.

+`#include "<Directory where the header resides>/s21_math.h"`

+`-L<Directory where the library resides> -l<library name>`

+## Instriction for reinstalling

 Being in decimal/src folder run command `make` in terminal that create static library s21_decimal.
 Then include s21_decimal.h in your file and link libs21_decimal.a while compilation of your source files.

 `#include "<Directory where the header resides>/s21_math.h"`

 `-L<Directory where the library resides> -l<library name>`

+## Instruction for testing

+Being in decimal/src folder run command `make test`

+*Note: you need installed `pkg-config` for choosing flags for check.h library linking

+## Instruction for gcovr test coverage

+Being in decimal/src folder run command `make gcovr_report`

 ## Documentation